hansonhl/antra/README.md

 which outputs the final result of the entire graph.

-Each node contains an internal dictionary that caches the result for different inputs, so that one can efficiently retrieve intermediate values of the graph and perform interventions on the computation graph, at the expense of some memory space.
+Each node contains an internal dictionary that caches the result for different inputs, so that one can efficiently retrieve intermediate values of the graph and perform interventions (see section below on interventions) on the computation graph, at the expense of extra memory space.

 ### Defining a computation graph